 Meanwhile, regardless of state-sanctioned credential or college degree, we at Luna believe that all students deserve teaching of the highest quality and all teachers deserve opportunities for continued professional growth.
 Teachers should be recognized for their mastery of subject matter, pedagogy, experience and commitment to continuing education in certification, pay and benefits.
 To that end, we offer a Certificate of Study-Foundations of Dance Teaching, effective 2010.

 Certification by Luna requires approximately 235 hours of combined theory and practice as outlined below.
-The full course of study prepares teachers in accordance to INTASC principles (Interstate New Teachers Assessment and Support Consortium) adn the California Standards for the Teaching Profession.
+The full course of study prepares teachers in accordance to INTASC principles (Interstate New Teachers Assessment and Support Consortium) and the California Standards for the Teaching Profession.
 We accept a limited number of applicants to the certificate program each year.
-Course completion is expected within two years of acceptance.
+Course completion is expected within 2 or 2 1/2 years of acceptance.

 Following completion of the certificate, teachers will be able to: